 Background The collective bargaining agreement that the United Faculty of Evergreen has with the College indicates that graduate faculty should teach a minimum of 8 credit hours per quarter.
 College administration has indicated it expects MPA faculty to teach 10 credit hours per quarter, leaving open the question of whether MPA faculty are in a position to teach fewer than 10 hours.
 Jon Davies from the United Faculty of Evergreen discussed the CBA and its implications for MPA faculty workload.

+Considerations for AY 2020-2021 curriculum

+A proposal was developed and circulated to MPA faculty for an AY 2020-2021 curriculum with 28 hour faculty teaching load over the year.
+Proposal offered as a pilot to evaluate possible impact of a 28 hour load on enrollment.

+Proposal provides a way for permanent faculty to offer a 2-credit hour elective (which have been particularly popular with students) during the academic year.
+Hope is to increase exposure of MPA students to permanent MPA faculty in electives and not just core.

+Possible impact on the range of elective offerings.
+Proposal reduces elective offerings by about 1 four-hour elective each quarter in order to stay within the MPA program’s faculty line.

 Decision

-Cali motioned and Meghan seconded the 28 credit model (that we apply that to the 20-21 program) while recognizing that not all faculty have to do it (they can stay at 30 credits if they choose to.)

-For the motion: Doreen, Mike, Meghan, Lucky, Cali,

-1 Absentee: Eric

-1 Nay: Amy

-Abstained: Cheryl, Dhara, Yoichiro

-Motion Passed
+A motion was made and seconded that the MPA faculty adopt the 28 credit model for the 2020-2021 academic year.
+A friendly amendment is made that faculty wishing to teach a 30 hour load may continue to do so.

+Motion passes with 5 ayes, 1 nay, and 3 abstentions.

 Next MPA Monthly Meeting is Tuesday Jan.
 14th at 1:00 pm in LAB I 3064 with a Sharing Insights Meeting before this, in the same location which begins at 11:30 am